Convergence of weak-SINDy Surrogate Models: weak-SINDy approximation to ODE systems and an application to POD discretization

 which can be considered as the time-average of $u(x,t)\otimes u(y,t)$.
-If this function $R(x,y)$ is continuous, thus square integrable over $\Omega\times \Omega$, we have that $R$ is the kernel of a Hilbert-Schmidt integral operator.
+If this function $R(x,y)$ is continuous, thus square integrable over the compact space $\Omega\times \Omega$, we have that $R$ is the kernel of a Hilbert-Schmidt integral operator.
 We can then define an operator $\mathcal{R}$ as

 which is self-adjoint since $R(x,y) = R(y,x)$.
 Therefore, the spectral theorem guarantees that there exists an orthonormal basis $\{u_i(x)\}_{i=1}^\infty$ of eigenfunctions of $\mathcal{R}$, which are considered as the spatial modes of $u(x,t)$.
 By orthogonality of $\{u_i(x)\}_{i=1}^\infty$, the temporal modes can be defined as